 QEMU 4.1 has three options, please migrate to one of these three: 1. "-bios none" - This is the current default behavior if no -bios option is included.
 QEMU will not automatically load any firmware.
 It is up to the user to load all the images they need.
 2. "-bios default" - In a future QEMU release this will become the default behaviour if no -bios option is specified.
 This option will load the default OpenSBI firmware automatically.
 The firmware is included with the QEMU release and no user interaction is required.
 All a user needs to do is specify the kernel they want to boot with the -kernel option 3. "-bios <file>" - Tells QEMU to load the specified file as the firmware.

 B.2 QEMU Machine Protocol (QMP) commands

-B.2.1 block-dirty-bitmap-add "autoload" parameter (since 2.12.0)
+B.2.1 change (since 2.5.0)